eliranbi/MadridLabDocumentation/workbooks/Lab11/README.md

 	<img src="images/Lab11-login.png" width="280"/>

-	> Note: The application log you out automaticly since the token is not valid any more.
+	> Note: The application log you out automatically since the token is not valid any more.

-8. 	**Login** again but this time use unmatching values for the username and password and let's take a look at the error message that we got.
+8. 	**Login** again but this time use un-matching values for the username and password and let's take a look at the error message that we got.

 	<img src="images/Lab11-login-failed.png" width="280"/>
 	> Note: This is the error message we that was returned by the server, you can change the number of attempts and the error message by updating the UserLogin security check, or change the the attempts using the MFP web console.

 ### Summary
-You In this lab, you used the used the preemptive logins concept which is classic solution for scanrios where showing a login screen as the first screen of the application, or showing a login screen after a logout, or a login failure. you used the **WLAuthorizationManager.login()** API method to login the user withoug any challenge being recived, you also use the Use the **WL.Client.createWLChallengeHandler()** API method to create and register a challenge Handler.
+You In this lab, you used the used the preemptive logins concept which is classic solution for scenarios where showing a login screen as the first screen of the application, or showing a login screen after a logout, or a login failure. you used the **WLAuthorizationManager.login()** API method to login the user without any challenge being received, you also use the Use the **WL.Client.createWLChallengeHandler()** API method to create and register a challenge Handler.

 ### In case you got lost on the way